grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -frontend.min-sharding-lookback
 [min_sharding_lookback: <duration> | default = 0s]

-# Split queries by an interval and execute in parallel, 0 disables it.
-You
+# Split queries by an interval and execute in parallel, any value less than zero disables it.
-# should use in multiple of 24 hours (same as the storage bucketing scheme),
-# to avoid queriers downloading and processing the same chunks.
-This also
-# determines how cache keys are chosen when result caching is enabled
+# This also determines how cache keys are chosen when result caching is enabled
 # CLI flag: -querier.split-queries-by-interval
 [split_queries_by_interval: <duration> | default = 30m]
 ```